The Yoda client tools are a set of commandline utilities for Yoda. They are mainly intended for data managers and key users.

 usage: yreport_grouplifecycle [-h] [-q] [-s] [-H] [-m] [-y {1.7,1.8,1.9,1.10}]

-Generates a list of research groups, along with their creation date,
+Generates a list of research and deposit groups, along with their creation date,

 -h, --help show this help message and exit

--s, --size Include size of research collection and vault
+-s, --size Include size of research/deposit collection, vault collection

--m, --modified Include last modified date research collection and
+-m, --modified Include last modified date research/deposit collection,

 -y {1.7,1.8,1.9,1.10}, --yoda-version {1.7,1.8,1.9,1.10}